-My recent paintings and drawings delve into the darker undertones of bourgeois lifestyles, referencing luxury and opulent decay.
-I abstract and re-combine elaborately decorative elements with organic material like flesh, hair, tentacles, eggs, fat, bone, muscle, crystalline structures and wood.
+I am drawn to image interactions that access the darker undertones of bourgeois lifestyle and behavior, and attempt to create connections between accumulation, and alienation from Nature.
+I combine and abstract decorative elements with organic material like hair, tentacles, eggs, bone, crystalline structures and wood.

 I consider these interactions from a gendered perspective.
 The design imagery I am quoting possesses an inherent, suggestive codification for femininity.
 I enjoy the suggestion of a decadent femininity and an absurd opulence.
 I translate this visually, using texture to craft elaborately ornate elements and suggestive forms in my drawings.